ThirteenIce2973/Three-Musketeers/README.md

 - Fork and use GitHub Pages
 - Git to local ` git clone https://github.com/ThirteenIce2973/Three-Musketeers.git `

-###  🌏 Secondary development
+###  🌏 Secondary Development / License
-This project is a development of `Huniko519/Eoorox-Gaming-Esport-HTML`. <br>Please follow all the projects and dependent licenses used, and retain the original authorship.
+This project is a development of `Huniko519/Eoorox-Gaming-Esport-HTML` with GPL-3.0 license. <br>Please follow all the projects and dependent licenses used, and retain the original authorship.

 ### 🧭 Some Sentences